 - Education support programs, which include trade skill scholarships and tuition reimbursement, are also offered.

-- No-cost counseling, work/life services and concierge- all included in Employee Assistance Program are offered.
+- No-cost counseling, work/life services, and concierge- all included in the Employee Assistance Program are offered.

 - Lowe’s associates also receive associate discounts and broad discount platforms.

 Lowe’s recognizes the importance of employee benefit programs and the major role they play in joining the company.

 So, here is a guide for you to know about these programs which vary for full-time and part-time employees.

 Medical Plans: this plan is eligible for regular full-time employees who have worked for 89 days continuously.

 There are further 3 options that are offered at most Lowe’s locations- Option 1, Option 2, and HDHP.
 Some stores also offer HMO plans.

 For the annual deductible fee, you can visit the official website myloweslife.com and learn more about it.

 Dental Plans: there are two dental plans available –low and high dental plans.
 All regular full-time employees who have worked for at least 89 days continuously are eligible for these plans.